 Probability is a beautiful and ubiquitous field of modern mathematics that can be loosely described as the mathematics of uncertainty.
 It has applications in all areas of pure and applied science, and provides the theoretical basis for statistics.
-Four of the last twelve Fields Medallists have been recognised for their work in probability.
+Many recent Fields Medallists have been recognised for their work in probability.

 Faculty (and selected interests):